jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 15 - Running the Game.md

 #### Triggering a Trap

 Most traps are triggered when a creature goes somewhere or touches something that the trap's creator wanted to protect.
 Common triggers include stepping on a pressure plate or a false section of floor, pulling a trip wire, turning a doorknob, and using the wrong key in a lock.
 Magic traps are often set to go off when a creature enters an area or touches an object.
-Some magic traps (such as the [[glyph of warding]] spell) have more complicated trigger conditions, including a password that prevents the trap from activating.
+Some magic traps (such as the [[Glyph of Warding]] spell) have more complicated trigger conditions, including a password that prevents the trap from activating.

 #### Detecting and Disabling a Trap